 Wait – did she really just say POTATO SKINS?!

-Aren’t those just wanna-be vegetables filled with unhealthy fat and deep fried to oblivion?
+Aren’t those just wanna-be vegetables filled with unhealthy saturated fat and deep fried for 15 minutes to oblivion?

 Oh friends, if this is what you think of potato skins, then we need to have a little chat.

 Why are potato skins one of my favorite side dishes to prepare?
 Here are five good reasons…

 - Potato skins are made of POTATOES, which the last time I checked, were a vegetable.
 AND they’re a CHEAP vegetable.

 - Butter and cheese are healthier than you think.

 - We’re keeping a good amount of potato flesh so it’s not like you’re literally serving just the skin of the potato.